What is Lower Circuit in Share Market: Buying and Selling Guide

 Selling Stocks that Have Hit the Lower Circuit

 We have understood what is lower circuit in share market, what are lower circuit stocks and lower circuit stocks in the Indian markets.
-Let’s figure out if you are holding stocks that have hit the lower circuit, then how you can sell lower circuit stocks.
+Let’s figure out if you are holding stocks that have hit the lower circuit, then how to sell lower circuit stocks.

 You cannot sell stocks that have hit the lower circuit until the circuit limit has been removed.
 Navigating an exit from a lower circuit stock can be a daunting task as it implies the stock is hitting its lower trading limit.
 This results in a dearth of buyers in the market to purchase your stocks.
 It's recommended practice to exit lower circuit stocks, as extended exposure could result in substantial losses as the stocks price continues to fall.